 - Learning to learn the roots of what I am teaching

 - My goals include learning only enough to be able to do simple programming things – and to be cognizant of just how little I know vs. expert knowledge.
 Achieving this is so important to me because it occurred to me how ridiculous it is to teach digital culture without this basic knowledge.
 My students do not have to know these things (I am not teaching a course on coding!) but I would like them to engage with the subject matter with a maker, not user, mindset.
-I have written about this in a paper I hope will be coming out soon, so will not elaborate further here.
+I have written about this in a paper I hope will be coming out soon, so will not elaborate further here [update: the post about the paper is here].
 Approaching the topic this way further allows interested students to explore programming if they want to, though I will ask that they write about it – to practice the technical writing skills that are relevant to the course.
-This is the ‘meta’ level, and I always try to design into my courses space for students to grow in this direction, but don’t push it (except for a few basic guiding questions) if it is too far outside of students’ zone of proximal development.
+This is the ‘meta’ level; I try to design into my courses space for students to grow in this direction, but don’t push it (except for a few basic guiding questions) if it is too far outside of students’ zone of proximal development.

 To conclude, I chose to create a textpattern site as my online course component because it looks like a website but has some great interlinking features.
 It will allow students (in groups, I have too many students) to create articles, and interlink to each others’ articles thanks to emphasis on such categorization both in the textpattern design and in its pre-prepared code blocks (txp tags).

-A list of the categories of the articles written by students will appear on the homepage.
+A list of categories for the articles written by students will appear on the homepage.
 The homepage only partly looks like a wiki so does not look like it is entirely ‘everyone’s contributions’ but visually looks like a wiki-website hybrid.
-The txp tags allow for a selection of homepage formatting to be carried forwards to visited articles.
-Specifically, clicking on an article brings a person to the page of that article, but with the same homepage logo and search bar (things I chose) and list of categories above the article.
-This means that students are always visibly encouraged to explore more, and not just finish reading an article and leave.
+The txp tags allow for a selection of homepage formatting to be static on other pages.
+Specifically, clicking on an article brings a person to the page of that article, but with the homepage logo and search bar (things I chose) and category menu remaining above the article.
+This visual feature hopefully encourages students to explore more, and not just leave after reading an article.